IsomorphicAlgo/Rusty_Server/Guides/SERVER_DEPLOYMENT_NOTES.md

 - ✅ Your server rack hardware (already have)
 - ✅ Network connection
 - ✅ Power supply
+- ✅ Bootable Ubuntu USB (you have this! ✅)
+- ✅ IPMI/BMC network port (for remote management - no monitor needed!)

 ### Software Requirements
 - Linux operating system (Ubuntu 22.04 LTS recommended, or Debian 11+)